Cranbaerry/A.R.E.S/README.md

 Step Four: [Run the "ARES.Updater.exe"](https://i.imgur.com/XfHDP2Z.gif), this will install the GUI and launch into it for a first time setup where you must select your Unity 2019.4.31f1 exe, follow the steps [here](https://rentry.org/LargestGithubSupportUnityInst) to ensure you have the correct unity installation!

+Step Five: Press either [Yes or No](https://i.imgur.com/I4OBNJk.png) to enable/disable API support

-Step Five: After pressing okay [here](https://i.imgur.com/LgHbHJQ.png) find your exe and [select it](https://i.imgur.com/BydfbV8.png)!
+Step Six: After pressing OK [here](https://i.imgur.com/mWTjR3G.png) find your exe and [select it](https://i.imgur.com/BydfbV8.png)!

-Step Six: Press "OK" on [this](https://i.imgur.com/gqKcHNn.png) screen, this will begin creating your HSB, if you don't know what you are doing press [original](https://i.imgur.com/NpcDrMu.png) here to use the regular VRCSDK!
+Step Seven: This will begin creating your HSB, if you don't know what you are doing press [original](https://i.imgur.com/NpcDrMu.png) here to use the regular VRCSDK!
 If you know what you are doing and want to use a custom SDK just select custom and choose your SDK of choice!

 Info: From here onwards you can open ARES via the [ARES.exe](https://i.imgur.com/F3NDgCb.png) in your [GUI Folder](https://i.imgur.com/ovleFKV.png)!